 Most people with ALS become paralyzed and die from respiratory failure, usually within three to five years from when the symptoms first appear, so a treatment is desperately needed.
 At this time, only two medications are approved by the FDA for treatment of ALS, riluzole (Rilutek, Tiglutik) and edaravone (Radicava).

 - The recommended dosage for Rilutek is 50 mg taken orally twice daily.
-Rilutek should be taken at least 1 hour before or 2 hours after a meal.
+Rilutek should be taken at least one hour before or 2 hours after a meal.
 Rilutek comes as a 50 mg tablet.

 ALS Treatments: Radicava

-- Radicava is given as a 60 milligram (mg) intravenous (IV) infusion over a 60-minute period daily for 14 days, followed by 14 days without the drug.
-Thereafter treatment cycles consist of treatment for 10 out of 14 days, followed by 14 days without the drug.
+- Radicava is given initially as a 60 milligram (mg) intravenous (IV) infusion over a 60-minute period daily for 14 days, followed by a 14-day drug-free period.

 In studies after 24 weeks, individuals receiving Radicava declined less in assessment of daily functioning compared to placebo.
 Common side effects reported in clinical trials were bruising and gait disturbance.
 Radicava may slow down the progression of ALS, but has not been shown to improve day-to-day symptoms in patients.